mousepawmedia/devdocs/source/serverconfig/mpm.rst

 * OpenID Connect Login
 * GitLab Integration
+* Everyone Group
+* Group folders

-Go to the Users area, and at left, click :guilabel:`Add group`.
-Name the new group :code:`Staff`.
+Go to the Users area, and at left, use the button :guilabel:`Add group` to create the following groups.
+You MUST name them with all-lowercase and dashes, and then rename them to uppercase-with-spaces AFTER creation.
+(These are all based on the groups created in GitLab; change to fit your instance.)

+* content-development
+* management
+* applications
+* designers
+* devops
+* librarians
+* platform
+* hiring

 Edit the Nextcloud configuration: